Lovelace-Learning-Labs/ads-learn-lms/04-heaps/03-stack-heap.md

 ![](images/stack-frame-struct.png)

 You can put arrays on the stack too, as long as they have a fixed size.
-The compiler allocates enough space for that many of the variable, one after the other.
+The compiler sets aside enough space for that many of the variable, one after the other.

 ```c
 struct Point { /* ... */ };